How To Make Vegetable Broth with Scraps

 Frozen Vegetable Scraps

 Things that you should save for vegetable broth include: onion, celery, carrot, bell pepper, tomato, squash guts, mushroom stems, garlic skins, and herb stems (parsley, rosemary, thyme).
+Of course you could also make a specific flavored broth by going heavy on one component, such as a mushroom broth.

 However, these should not go into your broth: stems from leafy greens, zucchini, cucumber, broccoli, cauliflower, potato, and beets.
 Basically, no starchy veggies.
 Save those scraps for the compost pile.

+But now, how to make vegetable broth from scraps?
 When you are ready, all you need are bay leaves, water, and a large stock pot.
 Once processed, you can can the broth or freeze it until you are ready to use it.
 And those boiled vegetables?
 Now you can toss them into the composter!

 Making Vegetable Broth From Scraps